canonical/kafka-operator/docs/how-to/h-config-backup-restore.md

 A Charmed ZooKeeper backup can be stored on any S3-compatible storage.
 S3 access and configurations are managed with the [`s3-integrator` charm](https://charmhub.io/s3-integrator).

-This guide will teach you how to deploy and configure the `s3-integrator` charm for [AWS S3](https://aws.amazon.com/s3/), send the configurations to the Charmed ZooKeeper application, and finally manage your Charmed ZooKeeper backups.
+This guide contains step-by-step instructions on how to deploy and configure the `s3-integrator` charm for [AWS S3](https://aws.amazon.com/s3/), send the configurations to the Charmed ZooKeeper application, and finally manage your Charmed ZooKeeper backups.

 ## Summary